Confused Carnivore Goes Vegetarian on the Road for 3 Months

 Yes Del, I am expecting this to hurt my wallet.
 But I can afford it and it’s pale in comparison to feeling emotionally bankrupt.

 Do you believe a vegetarian diet is more healthy than a meat-based diet?

 This also confuses the hell out of me.
 A lot.
 If you open up your mind and check out the debate between both parties – they both make really good arguments to support their own cause.
 Some statistics claim that vegetarians live longer on average and have less reported heart problems, whilst meat eaters point out fundamental nutrition such as vitamin B12 is easier to find in meat-based products as opposed to plant-based food.

 Nothing is more important than your health.
-I’m quite a healthy/lucky chap and I can count on one hand how many times I have been ill in the last decade.
+I’m quite a healthy/lucky man in terms of natural illnesses (touch wood).
 I don’t think I’ve ever had a headache that wasn’t alcohol induced!
 But that doesn’t necessarily mean I can not continue this on a vegetarian diet.